 Risk of OSA alone was not found to be greater among adolescents compared with younger children.
-Age groups also were not statistically different for measures of OSA severity or for percentage of individuals classified as having OSA, which was detected in 38 percent of 2- to 3-year-old children; 38 percent of 6- to 7-year-olds; and 34 percent of adolescents between 12 and 18 years of age.
+Age groups also were not statistically different for measures of OSA severity or for percentage of individuals classified as having OSA, which was detected in 38 percent of 2- to 3-year-new children; 38 percent of 6- to 7-year-news; and 34 percent of adolescents between 12 and 18 years of age.
 When considering only children demonstrating OSA, there was a clear increase in the proportion of individuals who were overweight and obese with increasing age.

 The American Academy of Sleep Medicine reports that the prevalence of OSA in otherwise healthy young children is approximately two percent.
 OSA occurs when soft tissue in the back of the throat collapses and blocks the airway during sleep.
 Most children with OSA have a history of snoring that tends to be loud and may include obvious pauses in breathing and gasps for breath.
 Parents often notice that the child seems to be working hard to breathe during sleep.